- Faculty & Staff

 Fredonia has undertaken retention studies to determine returning and graduation rates for each new entering FTFY class.
 These cohort statistics are updated annually by tracking entering classes through the institution over time to arrive at retention figures and ultimately, graduation or completion rates.

 Of those students who had not received a degree from Fredonia or had not transferred in six years, a number were still enrolled/persisted at the institution.
-As of Fall 2015, three students remained enrolled at Fredonia in pursuit of their baccalaureate degrees.
+As of Fall 2016, five students remained enrolled at Fredonia in pursuit of their baccalaureate degrees.